er1/s228/README.md

 `led latch` = `? in` &or; `clock`
 `mar latch` = `phase1` &or; `clock`

+Note: You will need to remove any existing signals that were being fed to the chips that the control unit is not providing.
+This is to ensure that each input only gets one value.

+After implementing the control unit, the four LEDs that were previously counting might not be, this is normal.
+Attach `?_in` to `pc_in` and they should continue counting.

 #### Signal description

 * Lab 4: Clock Signal Generator